apache/hudi/website/src/pages/ecosystem.md

+---
+title: Ecosystem
+---

-Ecosystem Support
+# Ecosystem Support

 While Apache Hudi works seamlessly with various application frameworks, SQL query engines, and data warehouses, some systems might only offer read capabilities.
-In such cases, you can leverage another tool like Apache Spark to write data to Hudi tables and then use the read-compatible system for querying.
+In such cases, you can leverage another tool like Apache Spark or Apache Flink to write data to Hudi tables and then use the read-compatible system for querying.

 | Project / Product | Apache Hudi (as of June 2024)                                                                                            | Comments    |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------ | ----------- |